top of page

 • Home Health Aides (HHA): HHAs primarily assist patients with activities of daily living (ADLs) in their homes.
 This includes tasks like bathing, dressing, meal preparation, and light housekeeping.
 They may also provide companionship and monitor vital signs but usually do not administer medication or perform medical procedures.

-• Certified Nursing Assistants (CNA): CNAs typically work in healthcare facilities like hospitals, nursing homes, or clinics.
+• Nursing Assistants (NA): NAs typically work in healthcare facilities like hospitals, nursing homes, or clinics.
 Their duties are more extensive and may involve direct patient care such as taking vital signs, assisting with medical procedures, and documenting patient information.
-CNAs also often help with mobility and provide emotional support to patients.
+NAs also often help with mobility and provide emotional support to patients.

 1. Training and Certification: